eeditiones/tei-publisher-app/README.md

 All resources can either be edited live via eXist-db's XML editor eXide or via local development having `node` and `ant`installed.

+## Building

+To build latest version which can be installed via eXist's package manager it is sufficient to just run

+`ant`

 ## Development

 ### Prerequisites